-1 Studies of Dihadron Electroproduction in DIS with Longitudinally Polarized 2 Hydrogen and Deuterium Targets 3 (A CLAS12 Run Group C Proposal) 4 H. Avakian ^a , 1 A. Courtoy, 2 C. Dilks ^{a,b} , 3 T. Hayward, 4 M. Mirazita, 5 O. Soto ^a , 5 and A. Vossen ^{3, 1} 5 1 Thomas Jefferson National Accelerator Facility, Newport News, Virginia 23606 6 2 Instituto de Física, Universidad Nacional Autónoma de México, 01000 Ciudad de México, Mexico 7 $^{3}Duke$ University, Durham, North Carolina 27708 8 4 College of William and Mary, Williamsburg, Virginia 23187 9 5 INFN, Laboratori Nazionali di Frascati, 00044 Frascati, Italy 10 We propose a comprehensive program to measure dihadron correlations produced in SIDIS to 11 investigate novel aspects of non-perturbative QCD in proton structure and hadronization.
-Com- 12 pared to the well-explored single-hadrons observables, dihadron production has an additional degree 13 of freedom which allows for targeted access to quark-gluon correlations in the proton, transverse- 14 momentum dependent parton distributions (TMDs), and previously unexplored spin-orbit corre- 15 lations in hadronization via the framework of dihadron fragmentation functions (DiFFs).
-The 16 experiment is proposed to be a part of Run Group C, using the upgraded CLAS12 detector with an 17 11 GeV highly-polarized electron beam scattering off a longitudinally polarized target, effectively 18 composed of either hydrogen or deuterium in solid ammonia (NH_3 or ND_3).
-The CLAS12 detector 19 provides a unique opportunity for this physics program due to its large acceptance, which allows 20 for the simultaneous detection of the scattered electron and dihadron.
-Target spin asymmetries in 21 dihadrons, as well as double spin asymmetries, are sensitive to spin-orbit correlations in hadroniza- 22 tion, as well as TMDs and collinear twist-3 parton distributions; these measurements combined 23 with recent beam spin asymmetries measurements at CLAS12 allow for a cleaner interpretation of 24 their constraints on distribution and fragmentation functions.
-A comparison of these asymmetries 25 from the hydrogen target to those from the deuterium target is sensitive to the flavor dependence of 26 these distributions.
-Moreover, the detection of target fragments will allow for the extension of the 27 program into the target fragmentation region (TFR).
-An analysis of correlations between a hadron 28 produced in the TFR with a hadron in the current fragmentation region (CFR) is sensitive to the 29 fracture functions, which encode the probability of finding a parton in a nucleon fragmenting into 30 a particular hadron.
-A wide range of fracture functions is accessible in target spin, beam spin, 31 and double spin asymmetries of this class of dihadrons.
-The large acceptance at CLAS12 provides 32 a unique opportunity for several dihadron correlation measurements, and a polarized target ex- 33 tends the program, broadening our overall understanding of the nucleon and the dynamics of its 34 constituents.
+Studies of Dihadron Electroproduction in DIS with Longitudinally Polarized Hydrogen and Deuterium Targets

+H. Avakiana, A. Courtoy, C. Dilksa,b, T. Hayward, M. Mirazita, O. Sotoa, and A. Vossen (A CLAS collaboration proposal)

+Thomas Jefferson National Accelerator Facility, Newport News, Virginia 23606 Instituto de Física, Universidad Nacional Autónoma de México, 01000 Ciudad de México, Mexico Duke University, Durham, North Carolina 27708 College of William and Mary, Williamsburg, Virginia 23187 INFN, Laboratori Nazionali di Frascati, 00044 Frascati, Italy

+We propose a comprehensive program to measure dihadron correlations produced in SIDIS to investigate novel aspects of non-perturbative QCD in proton structure and hadronization.
+Compared to the well-explored single hadron observables, dihadron production has an additional degree of freedom which allows for targeted access to quark-gluon correlations in the proton, transversemomentum dependent parton distributions (TMDs), and previously unexplored spin-orbit correlations in hadronization via the framework of dihadron fragmentation functions (DiFFs).
+The experiment will use the upgraded CLAS12 detector, with an 11 GeV highly-polarized electron beam scattering off a longitudinally polarized target, effectively composed of either hydrogen or deuterium in solid ammonia (NH3 or ND3).
+The CLAS12 detector provides a unique opportunity for this physics program due to its large acceptance, which allows for the simultaneous detection of the scattered electron and dihadron.
+Target spin asymmetries in dihadrons, as well as double spin asymmetries, are sensitive to spin-orbit correlations in hadronization, as well as TMDs and collinear twist-3 parton distributions; these measurements combined with recent beam spin asymmetries measurements at CLAS12 allows for a cleaner interpretation of their constraints on distribution and fragmentation functions.
+A comparison of these asymmetries from the hydrogen target to those from the deuterium target is sensitive to the flavor dependence of these distributions.
+Moreover, the detection of target fragments will allow for the extension of the program into the target fragmentation region (TFR).
+An analysis of correlations between a hadron produced in the TFR with a hadron in the current fragmentation region (CFR) is sensitive to the fracture functions, which encode the probability of finding a parton in a nucleon fragmenting into a particular hadron.
+A wide range of fracture functions is accessible in target spin, beam spin, and double spin asymmetries of this class of dihadrons.
+The large acceptance at CLAS12 provides a unique opportunity for several dihadron correlation measurements, and a polarized target extends the program, broadening our overall understanding of the nucleon and the dynamics of its constituents.

+&lt;sup>a Co-spokesperson

-^a Co-spokesperson ^b Contact: dilks@jlab.org
+&lt;sup>b Contact: dilks@jlab.org

-Contents
+34 Contents